PySimpleGUI/PySimpleGUI/readme_creator/1_HEADER_top_part.md

 ### Why this is so cool (listen up Teachers, tutorial writers)

-***Educators*** in particular should be interested.
-Students can not only post their homework easily for their teacher to access, but teachers can also run the students programs online.
+***Educators***, in particular, should be interested.
+Students can not only post their homework easily for their teacher to access, but teachers can also run the students' programs online.
 No downloading needed.
 Run it and check the results.

 For people wanting to share their code, especially when helping someone with a problem, it's a great place to do it.
 Those wishing to see your work do not have to be running Python nor have PySimpleGUI installed.